 I then put a slice of bacon on each side of the breast.
 This will baste the bird with fat as it cooks for the first hour.

-I suggest you check out a site like this for estimated cooking times for your bird.
+I suggest you check out a site like this for your bird.

 I also suggest you don’t stuff the main cavity.
 However, I have not found stuffing the sausage in the small cavity has significantly increased cooking times.

 If your bird is under 15 pounds, I cook it at 350 F. If it is over that, I cook it at 325 F.